Can You Build a House With a USDA Loan?

 • It is a more complex process than buying an existing home.

-• No flexibility on loan terms; fixed rate only.
+• There is no flexibility on loan terms; fixed rate only.

 • Additional inspections may add time to the schedule.